 - Degree: Master of Science (M.Sc.)

-- Standard Duration of Study and Extent: 4 semesters (=2 years), 120 credits, fulltime study
+- Standard Duration of Studies and Extent: 4 semesters (=2 years, fulltime), 120 Credits

 - Language of Instruction: English